insight-creative/Insight-Creative-2021/content/blog/social-media-pain-points/index.md

 ### 3. Discovering and curating content

-Unless you are already a highly popular brand with loads of loyal customers, you won’t gain a social media following overnight.
+Unless you're already a highly popular brand with loads of loyal customers, you won’t gain a social media following overnight.
 To establish your brand’s social media presence, you will have to post consistent, high-value content targeted to your ideal customer.

 **Solution:** Don’t overthink this pain point too much.
 A lot of content is already right at your fingertips.
 If you have run out of ideas or simply don't know where to start, [user-generated content](https://blog.hootsuite.com/user-generated-content-ugc/) is a perfect solution.